timo-reymann/gitlab-ci-verify/README.md

 - ShellCheck for scripts
 - Validation against Pipeline Editor API for project
+- Curated checks for common mistakes (feel free to [contribute new ones](./docs/checks/Add_check.md))
-- Automatic detection of the current gitlab project
+- Automatic detection of the current gitlab project with an option to overwrite
 - Available as pre-commit hook
+- Use to valid dynamically generated pipelines using the [python wrapper](#install-with-pipx)

 ### Example output